dugudugu/chris-harms-web/README.md

 This project has been build in [Cloud9 IDE](https://aws.amazon.com/cloud9/), committed to Git and than pushed to [GitHub](https://github.com/).
 - This site can be deployed at [github](https://github.com/dugudugu/chris-harms-web).
 - There is no difference between the deployed version and the developed version.
-- Just click on the [link](https://github.com/dugudugu/chris-harms-web) to view the webpage.
+- Just click on the [link](https://github.com/dugudugu/chris-harms-web) to view the web page.

 ## Credits